Uniform in time weak propagation of chaos on the torus

-We now recall Theorem 4.5 from \cite{tse2019higher}, which gives a representation of the second order linear functional derivative of $\cU$ in terms of solutions of forward Kolmogorov equations.
-See Remark \ref{rem:hypothese} for the connection between our conditions and the assumptions in \cite[Theorem 4.5]{tse2019higher}.
+We also recall \cite[Theorem 4.5]{tse2019higher}, which gives a representation of the second order linear functional derivative of $\cU$ in terms of solutions of forward Kolmogorov equations.
+It is quite easy to see (see the arXiv version v1 of this work \cite{DelarueTse-arXiv}) that the assumptions stated below are enough to apply \cite{tse2019higher}.